Noninvertible Kramers-Wannier duality symmetries for the discrete-time quantum Ising chain: Integrable trotterization of the critical TFIM

 To simulate the dynamics generated by the Hamiltonian in Equation \eqref{eq:HamMajInt}, we need to break the time evolution $\exp[-{\rm i}Ht]$ into a sequence of quantum gates.
 A possible way to achieve this is by introducing the quantum circuit

 with the local quantum gates

 The approximate time evolution becomes We shall show that the corresponding ${\cal V}(\Omega) $ can be obtained from a suitable transfer matrix, thus making it integrable.

-Let us now recall the inhomogeneous transfer matrix \eqref{eq:inhomMono} and consider the simple non-trivial inhomogeneity, where all the even indices and all the odd indices are associated with the inhomogeneity parameter $\omega/2$ and $-\omega/2$, respectively.
+Let us now recall the inhomogeneous {monodromy operator} in \eqref{eq:inhomMono} and consider the simple non-trivial inhomogeneity, where all the even indices and all the odd indices are associated with the inhomogeneity parameter $\omega/2$ and $-\omega/2$, respectively.
 To be explicit, the monodromy operator takes the form

-The transfer matrix is obtained as $\tau(\lambda|\omega)={\rm tr}_{{\cal H}_{ab}}\left[T_{a(b)}(\lambda|\omega)\right]$, which commute for two different spectral parameters $[\tau(\lambda|\omega),\tau(\mu|\omega)]=0$.
+The transfer matrix is obtained as $\tau(\lambda|\omega)={({\rm dim}~{\cal H}_{ab})^{-1}}{\rm tr}_{{\cal H}_{ab}}\left[T_{a(b)}(\lambda|\omega)\right]$, which commute for two different spectral parameters $[\tau(\lambda|\omega),\tau(\mu|\omega)]=0$.
 The expression for the transfer matrix becomes particularly simple when one considers two special values of the spectral parameter, namely $\lambda=\pm\omega/2$.
 To be explicit, we have

 where ${\cal U}$ is the twisted translation operator \eqref{eq:TwistTrans}.
 It is now straightforward to obtain

 We note that, although we cannot get ${\cal U}$ from the inhomogeneous transfer matrix $\tau(\lambda|\omega),~\omega\neq 0$, we find ${\cal U}^2$ from the algebra generated by the inhomogeneous transfer matrices.
 Furthermore, since ${\cal U}^{2N}\propto{\cal P}$, we also have $\left[\tau\left({\omega}/{2}|\omega\right)\tau\left(-{\omega}/{2}|\omega\right)\right]^N\propto{\cal P}$.
 Therefore, the fermionic parity ${\cal P}$ remains a conserved quantity even for $\omega\neq0$.
 In particular, it commutes with all the other charges that can be derived from the transfer matrix.
 More importantly, since ${\cal U}^{4N}\propto\mathbb{1}$, this also establishes the existence of the operator $\left({\cal U}^2\right)^{-1}$ in the tower of the conserved charges.